chiefBiiko/bot/README.md

 ## Usage

-*Pepper* a function by passing it to the `pepperFactory` alongside an array that lists its parameter names in the same order as they appear in the function's signature.
+*Pepper* a function by passing it to the `pepperFactory` alongside an array that lists its parameter names in the same order as they appear in the function's signature, and an optional `opts` object.
+The returned *peppering function* grabs arguments for its underlying function only from plain old js objects, any other input is just ignored.

 ```js
 const pepperFactory = require('pepper-factory')